-If the students already know and trust one another this may be counterproductive and simply waste time, though Open the Door may still work.
-It may also be possible to take advantage of their earlier work together.
-There may be cultural situations in which this patterns should not be used.
+There may be cultural situations in which this pattern should not be used, though I have used it in quite a variety of situations.
 Also, this pattern does not address trust between the students and the instructor.
 If it is carefully used, however, it might enhance student trust in the instructor, but consider this question carefully in application.